OpenSource Together

 Making a project public creates responsibility toward:

-• users who rely on it
+• Users who rely on it

-• contributors who invest time
+• Contributors who invest time

-• organizations that integrate it
+• Organizations that integrate it

 Responsibility does not mean obligation to serve everyone, but it does require honesty and care.